 Do you know someone with cancer?
-In today’s world, most people know someone who has been diagnosed with cancer.
+In today’s world, most people do.

 The National Cancer Institute estimates a jaw dropped 22 million new cancer cases within the next two decades.
 With national expenditures for cancer care in the United States already estimated to reach $156 billion in just two years, the billion-dollar question on everyone’s mind is how to reduce the risk of cancer¹.